 |Fixed 22 - At least 22 credit hours of courses in the following six content areas:||Fixed 12 - At least 12 credit hours of courses from four of the following six content areas:|

 |Creative and Fine Arts (3 credits)||Creative and Fine Arts|

 |The content areas listed above or other content areas that the institution deems appropriate.||The content areas listed above or other content areas that the institution deems appropriate.|

 Law Enforcement / Corrections (Criminal Justice)

 New Mexico Junior College recognizes that New Mexico police officers and corrections officers come to us with a firm grounding in their individual disciplines.
 We recognize and honor their prior learning by awarding college credit for a wide variety of learning experiences, both classroom and practical experience.
 In an effort to assist officers who want to further their educational experiences, NMJC is willing to award college credit for successful completion of both a certified law enforcement academy and / or corrections academy.
 Such credit will be treated as credit without a grade, will count toward graduation, and may be used in fulfilling specific curriculum requirements.
-Credit will be awarded as follows:
+Credit will be awarded upon completion of 15 credit hours at NMJC as follows:

 LA 113P or CJ 113P-Introduction to Policing—3 hrs.

 LA 123P or CJ 123P- Law Enforcement Patrol Procedures—3 hrs.